24f1002288/Python-Notes/session_files/week3/exercise1.md

 ## Q6: Temperature Data Analyzer

 **Problem Statement:**
 You are given a list of daily maximum temperatures for a week.
 Write a program to analyze this data.
+It should calculate the average temperature, find the highest and lowest temperatures, and count how many days were "hot" (e.g., above 25°C).

 **Challenge:** Implement the analysis using a for loop.

-**Predefined Input:**
+### Input/Output Specification

+**Predefined Input (inside your code):**
 ```python
 [22, 26.5, 19, 28, 25, 31.2, 24]
 ```

+**User Input:**
+- `hot_threshold` (float) - The temperature to consider as "hot".

+**Output:**
+- The highest temperature.
+- The lowest temperature.
+- The average temperature for the week, formatted to two decimal places.
+- The number of hot days.

 **Sample Case:**